 Bildudalur is a pretty village on the shores of Arnarfjordur with a dark and scary secret.
 The history of sea monster sightings in Icelandic history, folk culture and literature is revealed in the Icelandic Sea Monster Museum.

-A disproportionate number of sea monsters have been spotted in and around Arnarfjörður.
-So, keep an eye on the surface of the fjord as you leave town.
+An extreme number of sea monsters have been spotted in and around Arnarfjordur, one of the largest fjords in the Westfjords.
+Or so the legend tells.
+So, keep an eye on the surface of the fjord as you leave the village.
 Are you sure that was just a seal dipping out of view?
-Arnarfjordur fjord is a large fjord in the Westfjords, almost thirty kilometers long and about 10 kilometers wide, at its widest point.

 Check out our complete guide to the Westfjords.